 This may sound odd, but in addition to measuring your door frame, make sure you also measure your stairs/elevator to make sure the treadmill will fit through.

 Tip #6: No Less Than 2 People

 Have at least two people moving when stairs are involved.
 Don’t try to do it solo.
-Two people who are physically capable is the minimum, and it can also be helpful to have the stronger person stationed at the bottom since that’s where the brunt of the weight will be handled.
+Two people who are physically capable are the minimum, and it can also be helpful to have the stronger person stationed at the bottom since that’s where the brunt of the weight will be handled.

 Wikihow.com has a nice illustrated walkthrough of these different scenarios here.